Beth Hart: Personal life

-Hart resides in the Silver Lake District of Los Angeles, CA and has been married to her road manager Scott Guetzkow since March 15, 2001.
+Hart resides in the Silver Lake District of Los Angeles and has been married to her road manager Scott Guetzkow since March 15, 2001.
 David Wolff has been her manager since 1994.
 Hart has struggled with drug addiction and bipolar disorder, but has been sober for a number of years finding religion and practicing transcendental meditation.

 Awards and nominations

 At the 56th Annual Grammy Awards, Hart received a nomination for Best Blues Album with Seesaw, ultimately losing to Ben Harper and Charlie Musselwhite's Get Up!.
 Hart has been nominated at the Blues Music Awards for six consecutive years, ultimately winning the "Instrumentalist - Vocals" category in 2018.